JanssenProject/jans/docs/cedarling/patterns/annotation-challenge.md

 ```

 Step 4 is the important one.
 The challenge results go back in as context, and the same policies are
 evaluated again.
 No policy is bypassed and no verdict is overridden.
-The request genuinely became a
+The request became a different,
-different, better-evidenced request.
+better-evidenced request.

-Note who the challenge is addressed to.
-The principal is the agent, but an agent cannot confirm
-intent or touch a security key, so both prompts go to `principal.operated_by`.
-That routing is the
+The principal is the agent, and an agent cannot confirm intent or touch a security key, so both
-application's job, and the `@challenge_actor` annotation below states it instead of leaving it
-implied.
+prompt for either of those goes to `principal.operated_by`.

+Owner approval is the opposite case.
+Routing it to the operator would mean the operator approves
+their own off-scope read, and the control the policy was written for turns into a click.
+It goes to
+whoever owns the document, which the resource already records in `owner_team`.

+Routing is the application's job, and `@challenge_actor` is how each policy says where its prompt
+belongs: `controlling_human` for the two the operator answers, `data_owner` for the one they must
+not.

 ## Schema